How To Write A Professional Letter & Make A Lasting Impression

 2. Gather Necessary Information & Research

 This step is, in my opinion, the most crucial part of the whole letter-writing process.
 That’s because the research phase allows you to retrieve information about the person you’re addressing to help build rapport.
 For example, let’s say you write high-converting white papers for businesses and want to reach out to a cold prospect because you think they would be a good fit.
 A generic letter asking for 15 minutes of their time likely won’t generate a response.
 However, if you can research the prospect by finding some of their past work and figuring out what they like/dislike, you can build their “online personality,” so to speak.
 A couple of great places to start gathering information are either on LinkedIn or if the company has written an insightful about us page.
 Using my own LinkedIn profile as an example, you can scroll down to the publications section to see if your prospect has recently published any articles.
-Source You can then read through these articles and give praise, ask a question, or provide insightful data directly in your letter.
+Linkedin is a great place to gather information for your letter.
+You can then read through these articles and give praise, ask a question, or provide insightful data directly in your letter.
 Try to be as specific as possible here, and don’t just write something like: “I read one of your articles and really enjoyed it!”.
 That’s way too generic and gives the impression that you didn’t read the article at all.
 Instead, try to write something that provides them value like this: “I read your article [article name] and thought tip #7 about [topic] was a great point.
 I have some data of my own I’d love to share with you to help bolster your argument if you’re interested?”.
 Right off the bat, you’re providing value to your letter’s recipient, thus increasing your chances that they’ll read the rest of your letter and act upon your request.
 You can also use a company’s About Us page to gather more information about the person you’re reaching out to.
-Take Canny’s About Us page, for example: Source The page features a few personal details about every person on the team.
+Take Canny’s About Us page, for example: Look at company pages to view the employees.
+View the Canny page for an example.
+The page features a few personal details about every person on the team.
 Things like their hobbies, past work experience, and a funny anecdote.
 This is another great method for building the “online personality” of the person you’re writing a letter to.

 3. Draft The Letter